windelbouwman/ppci/docs/usage.rst

 ppci-build.py
 -------------

-It can be convenient to bundle a series of build steps into a script, for example a makefile.
-This utility can be used to build entire projects defined by a build.xml file.
-Every project contains a build.xml file which describes how the project should be build.
-This format is more or less taken from ant build files, which are also described using xml.
+This command can be used to construct build files (see :doc:`buildxml`).

 Take for example the stm32f4 led project build file: